Introduction

 Plane

-Although Lincoln doesn’t have its own airport, you can fly to Leeds/Bradford Airport (LBA), which is located 103 km from Lincoln.
+Although Lincoln doesn’t have its own airport, you can fly to Leeds/Bradford Airport (LBA), which is located 64 miles from Lincoln.
+Birmingham Airport (UK) is the most popular, with regular flights from Ryanair, Aer Lingus, British Airways and other airlines departing from Ireland.
 The shortest flight to Lincoln from Ireland departs from Dublin and takes around 1h.

 Train